 Once the Souvla is cooked, the meat is brought closer to the charcoal to brown it a little.

 Souvla is similar to Indian ‘tikka’s’, where chunks of meat are marinated, sometimes overnight, and then grilled or barbecued.
-However, the yogurt is mostly absent.
+However, the yoghurt is mostly absent.

 9. Spanakopita